aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### Will there be Raffles after Mainnet launches?
 Yes, there will be additional raffles after Mainnet launches.
 However, they will be infrequent and would not be announced beforehand.
 This is to reward users who are still staking and accumulating their [FRENS](/glossary#frens) and/or raffle tickets.

+## Wearable FAQ

+### Do I need to transfer my wearable vouchers to Matic?
+No. Both claimed and unclaimed wearable vouchers will be automatically transferred to Matic Network when Aavegotchi launches.

 ## Portal FAQ